plhsu19/anime-spotlight/README.md

 ## Overview

 "Anime Spotlight" is a web app for anime fans to explore, manage, and add to a curated anime series list.
 Developed with React.js and Next.js, it features detailed series info, editing capabilities, and new entry addition.
 Critical pages benefit from server-side rendering for better performance.
-It integrates with "anime-spotlight-api" for robust data handling.
+It integrates with [anime-spotlight-api](https://github.com/plhsu19/anime-spotlight-api) for robust backend data handling.

 ## Features